dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/api-reference/label-recognizer.md

 **Parameters**

-`name` A unique name for the appended CharacterModel.
+`[in] name` A unique name for the appended CharacterModel.
-`prototxtBuffer` The .prototxt file data of the CharacterModel in a byte array.
+`[in] prototxtBuffer` The .prototxt file data of the CharacterModel in a byte array.
-`txtBuffer` The .txt file data of the CharacterModel in a byte array.
+`[in] txtBuffer` The .txt file data of the CharacterModel in a byte array.
-`characterModelBuffer` The .caffemodel file data of the CharacterModel in a byte array.
+`[in] characterModelBuffer` The .caffemodel file data of the CharacterModel in a byte array.

 **Code Snippet**